 Why you want them to do it?

 Ambiguity isn’t valuable.
 You need to know exactly why you want their Workplace cooperation.
 Quite often than not, many managers ask their subordinates to do work that doesn’t make sense.
 The managers know that inherently.
-But still, to show authority they do that.
-What they don’t realize is that doing this sort of thing robs off trust and make the employees resentful.
-And in the future when the managers really need the Workplace cooperation of the employees for a projector to execute a strategy flawlessly, they don’t get any cooperation.
+But still, to show authority, they do that.
+They don’t realise that doing this sort of thing robs off trust and makes the employees resentful.
+And in the future, when the managers really need the employees’ workplace cooperation for a projector to execute a strategy flawlessly, they don’t get any cooperation.

 So don’t be someone who uses the position of authority.
 Ask yourself – Is it really necessary to get Workplace cooperation from them for the project?
 If yes, write down at least 5 reasons.
 The reasons can be anything like –